monome/docs/docs/grid-studies/python/index.md

 ### Suggested Excercises

+- Implement an `on_grid_disconnect` method to stop playback when the grid is disconnected.
 - "Record" keypresses in the "trigger" row to the toggle matrix.
 - Display the loop range on the bottom row of the grid.
 - Use the rightmost key in the "trigger" row as an "alt" key.
     - If "alt" is held while pressing a toggle, clear the entire row.
     - If "alt" is held while pressing the play row, reverse the direction of play.

 ## Credits

 Python was designed by Guido van Rossum and is maintained by the [Python Software Foundation](python.org).